nuitrcs/AI_Week_Topic_Modeling/exercises/exercise2.md

 You have a few options for selecting your text data:

 - Preloaded datasets: Several datasets are prepared and available for you in the `data/` folder in this repo.
 If you decide to use one of these datasets, you can read in the dataset using the `pandas` Python package.
-We also found some datasets on huggingface that you can easily retrieve to your system via the huggingface API.
-Examples for reading in the preloaded datasets is provided at the end of this document.
+Examples for reading in these datasets are provided at the end of this document.

 - Custom dataset: You are also welcome to find and use your own text dataset.